-Scottish Ballet launched world-wide search for participants for unique film project
+Scottish Ballet launches world-wide search for participants for unique film project

 A video of former New York Ballet prima ballerina Marta Gonzalez performing with her hands to Tchaikovsky’s Swan Lake in a Valencian care home went viral in November last year, the memory of her movements seemingly unhindered by advanced dementia.

-Now, Scotland’s national ballet is hoping the moving sequence, which was filmed before her death last year, will inspire others with the illness to take part in a unique collaboration that aims to spread joy in the most challenging of times.
+Now, Scotland’s national ballet is launching a project aimed at those with dementia which aims to spread joy in the most challenging of times.

 Scottish Ballet is asking people worldwide with dementia, multiple sclerosis or Parkinson’s to send a 20-second clip, with the footage to be used in three new dance films as part of the multi-artform project Haud Close.